For information on test descriptions and submission forms, click here

 ► Universal acceptance of laser and automatic image analysis technologies for measuring important wool quality traits that are now used by production, marketing, and processing sectors of the animal fiber industry.

-► The continued success of the annual ram and Angora billie central performance tests that assist breeders to identify their superior animals.
+► The success of the annual ram and Angora billie central performance tests that assist breeders to identify their superior animals.

 ► Increased use of pre-sale objective measurements for raw wool and mohair transactions that has resulted in value-based marketing systems that are producing more equitable prices for producers.